Pane Casereccio

 300 g warm water (100°F)

-1. In a small bowl, mix together the warm water, yeast, and malt/honey until dissolved.
-Cover the bowl with plastic wrap and let it sit for 10 to 15 minutes.
+1. In a small bowl, mix together the warm water, yeast, and malt syrup / honey until dissolved.
+Cover the bowl with plastic wrap and let it sit for 15 minutes.
+Because you are using a lot of water, do not expect it to form the usual proofing foam on top.
+If you want to see that because you are unsure of your yeast, you should use less water during this proofing stage.

 2. In a separate bowl, mix together the flour and salt.
 (Other bread recipes add salt last to avoid harming the yeast, but we’ve already given the yeast a head start here.)